will-sans/nbrcd/docs/database-changelog.md

 ### Fixed
 - Removed unwanted literal \n at the end of the "まとめ：" section in learning session replies by adding a replacement step in the extractActions function (app/learning-session/page.tsx).
 This ensures the summary output is clean and matches the intended format.

+## 2025-05-26

+### Fixed
+- Resolved Invalid Refresh Token: Already Used error in fetchRecommendedQuestions function by removing X-Refresh-Token header and adding retry logic with session refresh for token-related errors.
+- Improved session management to prevent reuse of invalidated refresh tokens in API requests.
+### Changed
+- enhanced error handling in fetchRecommendedQuestions to handle token refresh failures gracefully.
+- Added timeout and abort controller to similarity search API request for better reliability.